human705/ridevalidate/README.md

 conda deactivate
 ```

+# miniconda to install Python.
+DO NOT install another python ver (Need to test this)

+# New folder structure

+# setup for all users

+C:\ProgramData\Miniconda3\envs

 # If you are working with VS Code you may need to add the path to the environment manually